Klipper3d/klipper/docs/G-Codes.md

   effect on the next absolute G-Code move that specifies the given axis).
 If "MOVE_SPEED" is specified then the toolhead move will be performed with the given speed (in mm/s); otherwise the toolhead move will use the last specified G-Code speed.
+To see the current offset, the "GET_POSITION" command will return it under the `gcode homing` result.
 - `SAVE_GCODE_STATE [NAME=<state_name>]`: Save the current
   g-code coordinate parsing state.
 Saving and restoring the g-code state is useful in scripts and macros.
 This command saves the